davidobrien1985/davidobrien1985.github.io/blog/_posts/2015-05-05-azure-automation-graphical-runbooks.md

 I will not go into detail as to how each and every cmdlet can be configured, the Runbook Editor keeps that task fairly easy.

 Having only 7 modules at hand is a bit restricting, so we need to make more modules available.
-Joe Levy wrote a good article about creating Azure Automation Integration Modules: [http://azure.microsoft.com/blog/2014/12/15/authoring-integration-modules-for-azure-automation/](http://azure.microsoft.com/blog/2014/12/15/authoring-integration-modules-for-azure-automation/)
+Joe Levy wrote a good article about creating Azure Automation Integration Modules: [http://azure.microsoft.com/blog/2014/12/15/

 ## Links

-What is making this whole graphical editing / authoring so interesting is seeing the actual flow of activities in our runbook, something that is hard to grasp from just looking at code.
-However, I am not saying that it's impossible to understand code.
+What is making this whole graphical editing /

-Links make the graphical authoring so powerful and easy to configure.
-You configure an activity, add a second one and tie them to each other by creating a link, just like you did in System Center Orchestrator.
-Links can be configured to run in two different modes, as a Pipeline or a Sequence.
+Links make the graphical

 A Pipeline would be the equivalent of a foreach loop in PowerShell, whereas a Sequence is just telling the runbook to go to the next activity.